feliciaiveliz/100-days-of-ruby/log.md

  * Attempt Small Problems again
  * Review Anki for Array for 15 minutes, and String for 15 minutes until I've reviewed all of them
  * Continue with Debugging problems

+### Day 90: September 19, 2019 - Thursday

+**Today's Progress**
+ * Finish all Ruby Basics problems
+ * Study Anki cards for Array and String for 15 minutes

+**Time Spent**:

+**Thoughts:** Aiming to start the assessment by next month or november the latest, but I feel that going through all the material is helping me

+**Goals for Tomorrow:**
+ * Attempt Small Problems again
+ * Review Anki for Array for 15 minutes, and String for 15 minutes until I've reviewed all of them
+ * Or start lesson 6